A Forward Backward Greedy approach for Sparse Multiscale Learning: Approximation Analysis

 Hence, now we have

 By substituting $\rho$ and taking square root both sides, we obtain the desired result.

 \end{proof}

-Now, we move on to studying the performance of our approach as a multiscale approximation scheme for noisy datasets for which we present the following result.
-Here the idea is to bound the size of the sparse representation if the full Kernel was used instead of the truncated Kernel.
+Now, we move on to studying the performance of our approach as a multiscale approximation scheme for noisy datasets for which we present the following theorem.
+Here the idea is to show the boundedness of the obtained sparse representation.
+Additionally, it also bounds the size of the sparse representation in case the full kernel was used instead of a truncated one.

-\begin{theorem} With truncation at scale $\omega$, when the multiscale algorithm stops, we have \begin{enumerate} \item The total reduction in mean squared error is atleast $\sum_{s = 0}^{\omega} \frac{(|C_s|-1)\vartheta_s^2\epsilon_s^2}{n}$.
-Here $|C_s|$ is the size of the sparse representation at scale $s$. \item The total size of the final sparse representation is upper bounded in the sense (with $t_0$ and $t_{\omega+1}$ representing the targets at scale 0 and $\omega+1$ respectively)
+\begin{theorem} With truncation at scale $\omega$, when the multiscale algorithm stops, we have \begin{enumerate} \item The total reduction in mean squared error is at least $\sum_{s = 0}^{\omega} \frac{(|C_s|-1)\vartheta_s^2\epsilon_s^2}{n}$. \item The total size of the final sparse representation is upper bounded in the sense